The

 The Role of the LMA in Sustainability-Linked Loans

 Recently, the LMA has been active in the area of sustainability-linked loans.
-According to Norton Rose Fulbright, the
+According to the Maples Group, the

 LMA has provided new guidance on the external review process for these loans.
 This guidance helps ensure that sustainability-linked loans are credible and transparent, which is crucial for maintaining investor confidence.